 The Sportsman’s Building exhibit consists of several different groups displaying their interests in conserving wildlife, wetlands and the environment.
-This group includes the Massachusetts Environmental Police, The Massachusetts Division of Marine Fisheries, The Danvers Fish & Game Club, The Hamilton/Wenham Road & Gun Club, The Haverhill Hound Rod & Gun Club, The Gun Owners Action League, The Plum Island Surf Caster, and the Rainforest Reptile Shows.
+This group includes the Massachusetts Environmental Police, The Massachusetts Division of Marine Fisheries, The Danvers Fish & Game Club, The Hamilton/Wenham Road & Gun Club, The Haverhill Hound Rod & Gun Club, The Gun Owners Action League, and The Plum Island Surf Casters.

 The Essex County Farmyard is both an educational and entertainment venue for fairgoers.
 Standing around the fenced-in grass are, sometimes three-deep, they can watch kids as they try to climb to the top of the “Money Pole” for a cash prize, learn about the Essex County Sheriff’s K-9 Unit, watch hen flying and cock crowing contests and observe the shearing of sheep.
 Visitors may also walk through the Farmyard tent to visit with tiny piglets, sheep with their lambs, and other farm animals.
 Watch for the special Farm Animal Fun shows.